-How to Choose a Toilet
+How To Choose A Toilet

-Step 1: Learn about Innovations
+Step 1: Learn About New Toilet Innovations

-Step 2: Consider a Toilet that can Help Save Water
+Step 2: Consider A Toilet That Can Help Save Water

-High-Efficiency Toilets (HETs) flush at a rate of 1.28 gallons per flush, saving 20% more water than their 1.6 gpf counterparts.Ultra-High Efficiency Toilets (UHETs) flush at rates as low as 1.0 gpf, without sacrificing performance.
-They are the ultimate in water-saving toilets.
+High-Efficiency Toilets (HETs), like American Standard’s Cadet® PRO Compact Elongated Toilet, flush at a rate of 1.28 gallons per flush, saving 20% more water than their 1.6 gpf counterparts.Ultra-High Efficiency Toilets (UHETs) flush at rates as low as 1.0 gpf, without sacrificing performance, making toilets like the VorMax® Two-Piece Chair Height Elongated Toilet the ultimate in water-saving toilets.

 Dual-Flush Toilets bring the best of both worlds, with an option for either a full or partial flush.